jeffersonmejia/universe-app/README.md

 ## 1. Introduction

-Sight our universe as never you have done, simulate astronomical events like eclipses and read planet characteristics 🪐
+See our universe as you've never done before, simulate astronomical events like eclipses and learn about planet characteristics 🪐

 ## 2. Installation